flightaware/libpg2sdr/README.dump1090.md

 You don't _have_ to build dump1090 yourself, it should be possible to use an existing dump1090 package as they already have soapysdr support.

-There is one caveat -- the existing packages have no way to set the extra decimation setting, so lpcsdr will run at 9.6MHz rather than 19.2MHz, and the noise floor will be a bit higher.
-But it should work.

 If you're not using an existing package, then build from source:

 ```